FITFUNS/oasis_editor_manual/docs/user-manual/graphics/physical-rendering/index.md

 ## Fresnel

-Fresnel is a term that you don't really have to know about to work with PBR in PlayCanvas, but it will give you a better view of how materials behave if you do.
+Fresnel is a term that you don't really have to know about to work with PBR in OasisW, but it will give you a better view of how materials behave if you do.

 All you need to know about Fresnel is it means that the angle at which you are viewing a surface influences how reflective that surface appears.
 If the surface is almost edge on to your view, it will be almost completely reflective.